mkohler/cython_swig/README.rst

 .. class:: handout

-    Let's talk about C libraries.

-    The library we're going to talk about is called adder, because it adds two numbers, and because snake references are easier to make than Monty Python references.
-Thus, __adder__
+    The library is named adder, because it adds two numbers, and because all PyCon talks are obliged to make unnecessary references to snakes.
+Thus, ADDER.

     The slide shows the build process for libadder.
 The names in bold are human-generated files.
 The others are machine-generated. (pause)

     adder.c is the source code.
 We will look at it next.

-    adder.h describes the interface to _adder.c_
+    adder.h describes the interface to ADDER.c

     and libadder.so is the final shared object, ready to be linked with C programs and other shared libraries.